SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 ●Gott’s Roadside Everyone seems to love the great hamburger, sweet potato fries, and milkshake (my fave is the Madagascar vanilla), but salads, fish & chips, and tacos are also on the menu.
 Sitting at outside picnic tables is an option.

 ●Imperial Tea Court This exotic hideaway is a traditional Chinese teahouse that serves some of the world’s most acclaimed, and expensive, teas.
 Sit down at one of the beautiful rosewood tables and relax while a selected tea is prepared before you.
+Do be adventuresome and try an earthy fermented pu’erh or some other exotic tea.
 Like it?
 It’s available for purchase, as are an assortment of tea accouterments.
 Hungry?
 Stay for lunch and dine on spicy house hand-pulled noodles in a rich broth or on a dim sum selection.
 Tired?
 A marvelous lounge table for two is located near the entrance.

 ●Marketbar This popular spot has an outdoor patio sheltered by yellow umbrellas.
 You can’t go wrong with the delicious fava bean bruschetta or crab-and-bay shrimp Louis salad, and don’t miss the divine apricot upside-down cake for dessert.